Everyone can work in fitness, but how can you go the extra mile as a fitness instructor and really stand out in the crowd?

 You see people aren’t silly, they know that a personal trainer is (usually) only approaching a member so they can try to sell them something.
 As an instructor, they know you aren’t going to do this.

-Something I used to love doing was simply going up to people that were working out and chatting with them.
+Something I used to love doing was simply going up to people that were working out and chatting to them.
 Importantly, it wouldn’t always be about fitness.
-I wanted to know how their day had been, if they were doing anything interesting at work, or if they had any hobbies they could tell me about.
+I wanted to know how their day had been, if they were doing anything interesting at work or if they had any hobbies they could tell me about.

 People love speaking about themselves, and when they can see you are clearly not trying to correct their form or sell them something, you genuinely want to be friendly and get to know them, they will really appreciate it.
 It’s one of the small things you can do to make yourself stand out as a great fitness instructor.